validatedpatterns/industrial-edge/manufacturing-edge-ai-ml/README.md

 # How to use

 1. Fork this repo on GitHub
-1. Clone this repo
+1. Clone the forked copy
    `git clone git@github.com:your-username/blueprints.git`
-1. Create a local copy that includes credentials
+1. Create a local copy of the Helm values file that includes credentials

   DO NOT COMMIT THIS FILE
    ```